NatGovor/SplitBills/README.md

 # SplitBills

-To run call in the split-bills-client folder:
+To run call in the split-bills-client-new folder:

-    npm start
+    Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`

 Account for testing: